-- 1. In addition to the initial uniform allotment, TSA will provide the following uniform items to employees who meet the applicable criteria: - a) Maternity Uniforms: Maternity uniforms will be provided for pregnant employees upon the employee's request and approval by the FSD or designee.
-Employees will receive maternity uniforms consisting of five (5) maternity shirts (either long sleeve or short sleeve, at the employee's discretion), and five (5) maternity trousers. - b) Ceremonial Uniform Items: TSA will provide specific uniform items for special ceremonial activities, such as honor guard, color guard, choir, and band units.
-TSA and AFGE will collaborate on this process.
+- 1. In addition to the initial uniform allotment, TSA will provide the following uniform items to employees who meet the applicable criteria: - (a) Maternity Uniforms: Maternity uniforms will be provided for pregnant employees upon the employee's request and approval by the FSD or designee.
+Employees will receive maternity uniforms consisting of five (5) maternity shirts (either long sleeve or short sleeve, at the employee's discretion), and five (5) maternity trousers.

-- c) Black Mourning Bands: TSA will provide a black band, not to exceed one-half inch in width, worn horizontally centered on the metal badges at the narrow-most point that may be worn for mourning declarations. - 2.
-In addition to the uniform allotment, employees may purchase with their uniform allowance approved optional items from the uniform vendor catalog.

-3. Other Optional Uniform Items:

-- a) Tie Tacks/Tie Bars: Employees may purchase, at their expense, and wear tie tacks/tie bars.
-Tie tacks may be button or stud style tie tacks that do not exceed 1/2 inch diameter and must be plain gold or silver in color.
+- (b) Ceremonial Uniform Items: TSA will provide specific uniform items for special ceremonial activities, such as honor guard, color guard, choir, and band units.
+TSA and AFGE will collaborate on this process. - (c) Black Mourning Bands: TSA will provide a black band, not to exceed one-half inch in width, worn horizontally centered on the metal badges at the narrow-most point that may be worn for mourning declarations. - 2.
+In addition to the uniform allotment, employees may purchase with their uniform allowance approved optional items from the uniform vendor catalog. - 3.
+Other Optional Uniform Items: - (a) Tie Tacks/Tie Bars: Employees may purchase, at their expense, and wear tie tacks/tie bars.
+Tie tacks may be button or stud style tie tacks that do not exceed 1⁄2 inch diameter and must be plain gold or silver in color.
 Tie bars must not exceed 3/8 inch in width and be plain gold or silver tone metal.
-Tie tacks/bars with logos or emblems must be of TSA/DHS or other Federal government organizations. - b) Baseball Cap: Employees may purchase with their uniform allowance and wear baseball caps.
+Tie tacks/bars with logos or emblems must be of TSA/DHS or other Federal Government organizations. - (b) Baseball Cap: Employees may purchase with their uniform allowance and wear baseball caps.
 The baseball cap must be navy blue in color with a DHS or TSA patch affixed to the front of the cap.
 Employees must wear the baseball cap with the brim facing forward.
-Baseball caps may only be worn by employees performing baggage screening functions, in a baggage screening room outside the view of the public or curbside, and by employees performing Playbook, Visible Intermodal Prevention and Response (VIPR), or similar activities outside the airport building and when transiting to and from these work areas. - c) Pins: Employees may wear up to two (2) authorized pins (about three-quarters of an inch in diameter) on the uniform.
-DHS and TSA headquarters issued pins, service pins, and other officially-issued Federal government pins (subject to FSD approval) may be worn.
+Baseball caps may only be worn by employees performing baggage screening functions, in a baggage screening room outside the view of the public or curbside, and by employees performing Playbook, VIPR, or similar activities outside the airport building and when transiting to and from these work areas. - (c) Pins: Employees may wear up to two (2) authorized pins (about three-quarters of an inch in diameter) on the uniform.
+DHS and TSA headquarters issued pins, service pins, and other officially-issued federal government pins (subject to FSD approval) may be worn.
 FSD and other FSD approved, locally-issued pins may also be worn.
 One of the pins may be a replica of the American flag.
-The location of the pins will be as approved by the FSD. - d) Management will permit employees who serve as Union officials to wear an AFGE pin to be designed and paid for by the Union and subject to advanced TSA review and approval.
+The location of the pins will be as approved by the FSD. - (d) Management will permit employees who serve as Union officials to wear an AFGE pin to be designed and paid for by the Union and subject to advanced TSA review and approval. - (e) Tattoos must be covered at all times and not visible to the general public.
+When an employee is wearing a short sleeve shirt, tattoos may be covered by a plain, singlecolored royal blue acceptable band or sports sleeve that does not detract from the uniform.